 “But can’t you just be a dutiful daughter, friend, volunteer, or whatever?” you may ask.
 Yeah, sure.
 But at the end of the day, I still have almost full control over how my time is spent, when I eat, and what I do.
 People with a little nuclear fam don’t have that luxury.
 And I think because of that, they have a million bazillion more opportunities to be selfless than I do.

-On top of that, people around you kind of hold you accountable.
+On top of that, people around you hold you accountable to a certain standard of normalcy.
 Right now if I want to eat a jar of pb for dinner, that’s my deal.
 If I want to put together a particularly tacky pj combo to sleep in, no one raises an eyebrow.
 If I decide to plan a super inefficient day, no one is there to say “Um, have you thought about doing it this way instead..?”
 So at the end of the day, even if I start out with the best intentions of being somewhat normal, over time I’m just going to start developing bizarre, idiosyncratic habits because I don’t get that daily feedback.

 So anyway, I’d like the marrieds to give us singletons a little slack.
 Yes we are selfish, yes we are crazy.
 But frankly, I think the noble virtues of selflessness and normalcy are not automatically attained without the external pressures of your own fam.
 We’re like the mantle of the earth just waiting for those deep source volcanic eruptions of fam life to turn us into sparkling diamonds.*